 A notice outlining the details of the DRC is sent to all relevant parties.
 The notice gives the telephone number to call and the Conference ID.

 A Pre-Hearing DRC identifies key issues and assists the parties to determine whether the matter proceeds to a mediation or hearing.

 Step 1.
-Request a Dispute Resolution Conference (DRC)
+Request a DRC

 Unlike hearings, DRCs are not open to the general public.

 Step 2: During the DRC

 DRCs are typically held through a conference call.
 In special circumstances, the DRC may be held in person.

 A Tribunal member or case manager guides the discussion and provides an informal setting for parties to explore the likelihood of resolution.